Nar as-samum

-Nār as samūm (نار السموم, meaning "fire of poison"; also spelled Simoom or Semum; from the root س م م s-m-m, سم "to poison") is a concept in Islam referring to a type of infernal fire or hot wind.
+Nār as samūm (نار السموم, meaning "fire of scorching winds"; also spelled Simoom or Semum; from the root س م م s-m-m, سم) is a concept in Islam referring to a type of flameless fire of hot wind.
 The term is associated with a specific type of storm found in the deserts of the Arabian Peninsula, called simoom.
-According to the Quran, the damned will be tormented in samūm, and demons are said to be created from samūm.
+According to the Quran, Jinns (another intelligence along with human beings, among them are good jinns as well as evil jinns: demons) are made up of Nār as samūm'.

 Etymology

-The term Samūm derives from the root s-m-m سم, which means "to poison".
+The term Samūm derives from the root s-m-m سم, which means "scorching winds".
 It is also used of referring to a hot, dusty desert wind.

 In Talmudic and post-Talmudic literature and Bedouins beliefs, the wind of Samum became associated with a demon.
 Johann Gottfried Eichhorn relates the term to the three days of darkness in Exodus.
 Accordingly, the darkness comes just with the tempest of Samum.

 In Islamic traditions, it is usually interpreted as a kind of fire, which penetrates through the skin of human body in contrast to marijin min nar.
 However, both fires became usually associated with dangerous spirits.